hackwhiz-8/hackwhiz-8/README.md

 - :seedling: Exploring Technical Content Writing.

 - :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+Growing up with a passion for both technology and the arts, I found my calling as a web developer, where I blend creativity with technical skill.
+My journey is fueled by a love for dancing, traveling, and connecting with people from all walks of life.
+Each new interaction and experience sharpens my keen observational skills, which I channel into crafting engaging and intuitive digital experiences.
+Whether I'm on the dance floor, exploring a new city, or diving into a coding project, I strive to infuse every aspect of my work with the same enthusiasm and curiosity that drive me personally.
 ---

 ### :hammer_and_wrench: Languages and Tools :